Emission Control

 pollute the environment and harm health

 Pollutants from vehicles harm the environment and human health in several ways.
 For example, airborne particles of soot and metal can cause skin and eye irritation as well as respiratory problems.
 Sulfur dioxide and nitrogen oxides (such as nitrogen dioxide, which causes haze) mix with rainwater to create acid rain, which damages crops, vegetation, and even buildings.
-And harmful carbon monoxide is a major component of vehicle exhaust fumes and enters the atmosphere as a greenhouse gas.
+Carbon monoxide is also a major component of vehicle exhaust fumes.

-When it comes to vehicle emissions, the automotive industry faces a two-pronged challenge—meeting increasingly tight air quality standards while overcoming difficulties with catalyzing emissions at the lower operating temperatures of today’s more efficient vehicles.
+When it comes to vehicle emissions, the automotive industry faces a two-pronged challenge—meeting air quality standards while overcoming difficulties with catalyzing emissions at the lower operating temperatures of today’s more efficient vehicles.

 PNNL supports the U.S. Department of Energy’s Vehicle Technologies Office mission through a variety of catalysis efforts, including stewardship of the Institute for Integrated Catalysis.
-This institute brings together more than 100 in-house scientists from industry, other national laboratories, and academia to study a wide range of catalysis disciplines, including exhaust catalysis, and guide the nation toward a carbon-neutral future.
+This institute brings together more than 100 in-house scientists from industry, other national laboratories, and academia to study a wide range of catalysis disciplines, including exhaust catalysis.

-Taking action against harmful vehicle emissions, one catalyst at a time, thanks to PNNL’s expertise and partnerships with national laboratory, academic, and industrial collaborators.
+Taking action against pollutants, one catalyst at a time, thanks to PNNL’s expertise and partnerships with national laboratory, academic, and industrial collaborators.